swiss/fedlex-jolux/doc/dates.md

 :::{admonition} Hint for legal laypersons
 :class: hint
 During cancellation of a law, there are two similar but different dates relevant: the date of the **end of applicability** and the date of the **no longer in force**.
-Usually, the end of applicability is the last day where the law is applicable.
-The law is no longer in force the day after the end of applicability.
+The end of applicability is the last day where the law is applicable.
+The no longer in force date is the first day that the law has no more a legal effect.
+These two dates can differ in both direction.
+It could be that the law is first no more applicable and no longer in force later or vice versa.
 :::

 :::{admonition} jolux:dateEndApplicability